Monday, July 27, 2020

 hands.
 The odds of regaining their freedom was against Black men and boys.
 They were locked in another form of slavery not even President Abe Lincoln could have freed them from.
 The corporate White males of privilege refused to take their knees off the necks of these ex-slaves, all solidly trapped by false charges, White power, open racism.

 White officials summarily concluded that “Black convicts” would be better off if they were confined to prisons, where they could learn discipline, a trade, and disabuse themselves of bad habits.
 It was decided they were better off in servitude rather than freedom.
 After the enactment of Black Codes, a “program” called Convict Leasing came into play.
 This “program” was designed to keep Black men in bondage.
-Convict leasing was outlawed in 1928, 63 years after slavery was abolished.
-Louisiana was the last state to step away from the money making hussle.
-Convict leasing was ripe with corruption and lawlessness.
+Convict leasing was finally outlawed in 1928, 63 years after slavery was abolished.
+Louisiana was the last state to step away from the money-making hustle.

 Whoever sought convict labor were responsible for feeding and clothing them; providing them a place to stay.
 Black males made up the majority of the rented labor force.
 They worked coal mines, picked cotton, worked quarries, lumber yards, railroads, plantations, farming, construction.
 Black men built the Capitol of Texas in Austin, Texas, and the White House in Washington, DC.
 They have never gotten credit for their contributions in these projects.